 The current treaty has an exclusive focus on maximizing hydropower production and engineered flood control.
 It ignores Indigenous rights, fish, water quality and the health of the river, principles of good governance, and the reality of present and worsening climate disruption.

 Negotiations between the U.S. and Canada to modernize the treaty have been underway since May 2018 with a big deadline in September 2024.
-In a joint statement released this March, President Biden and Canadian Prime Minister Trudeau said the two countries would “intensify their work over coming months towards agreement…”
+In a joint statement released last March, President Biden and Canadian Prime Minister Trudeau said the two countries would “intensify their work over coming months towards agreement…”

 We’re entering the crucial time for this issue.